-Value of Leveraging Partnerships with SBIR HAZMAT Grantees
+Value of Leveraging Partnerships with SBIR HAZMAT Grant Recipients

 "We've had the opportunity to collaborate on just-in-time training delivered through cell phones, and providing augmented reality simulating hazardous materials in our 40-hour hazardous waste courses.
-The SBIRs provide a valuable resource for NIEHS grantees to develop technological solutions that can be incorporated into our training programs."
+The SBIRs provide a valuable resource for NIEHS [grant and award recipients] to develop technological solutions that can be incorporated into our training programs."